BarryBeics/Project-Three/README.md

 ### Structure

-I key aspect of the design was to maitain a balance between clean design and intuative navigation for all devices sizes.
+A key aspect of the design was to maitain a balance between clean design and intuative navigation for all devices sizes.

 - The website consists of the following sections:
   - Landing page with explanation of what this site is about for first time visitors.
   - Login page for returning user to log in.
   - Register page allowing a new user to sign up.
-  - Profile page which confirms they are logged in and auto loads the map view.
+  - Profile which provides a summary of their settings and an option to delete the account.
   - Map link and user json pages gathers data and provide a loading symbol while this is done.
-  - .
-  - .
-  - .
-  - .
-  - .
+  - Set up checks if its a new user, prompts them to log their first activity and populates the db with a record of the user progress.
+  - landmark json loads after when landmarks are created or edited to update the json file for the map data.
+  - Admins pages to edit & delete groups, landmarks & users.
+  - Chat page for group members to chat among them selfs based of the group they are in.
+  - Regoster a group allowing users to create there own groups.
+  - Setting allowing users to change there email and icon.
+  - Map view showing where each fellow group member has got to on ther journey so far.
+Also users can click a landmark flag to unveil details ablit the landmark only when they have reached that point.
+Also the can click on other users icons to see their stats.
+  - Logout allowing users to leave the site.
   - 404 error page.

-  ### Structure

-I key aspect of the design was to maitain a balance between clean design and intuative navigation for all devices sizes.

 The following models were created to represent the database model structure for the website: